tcorbettclark/sql-constructor/README.md

 # Contributions

-I'd love to hear of other approaches people have tried.
+Please share other approaches you have tried.
 Perhaps there is a better way?!
 Similarly, pull-requests and bug reports etc are all welcome.

 # Release checklist

 * Run: `black .`
 * Run: `isort -y`
 * Run: `flake8 .`
-* Run: `nose2 -v tests`
+* Run: `nose2 -v --with-coverage --coverage-report xml tests`
 * Run: `poetry export -f requirements.txt >requirements.txt` (for snyk scanning)
 * Ensure `git tag`, the package version (via `poetry version`), and `sqlcon.__version__` are all equal!